fractus-io/keras-tutorial/README.md

 ### <a id="41"></a>Keras Models

 Idea behined Keras is to be user friendly, modular, easy to extend.
 The API is ***designed for human beings, not machines,*** and ***follows best practices for reducing cognitive load***.

 Neural layers, cost functions, optimizers, initialization schemes, activation functions, and regularization schemes are all standalone modules that you can combine to create a models.
 New modules are simple to add, as new classes and functions.

-Keras Model API is used define neural network architecture by defining input layer, hidden layers, output layers, number of neurons in each layer, activation function for each layer etc.
+Keras Model API is used to define neural network architecture by defining input layer, hidden layers, output layers, number of neurons in each layer, activation function for each layer etc.

 The Model is the core Keras data structure.
 There are two main types of models available in Keras:
 * the Sequential API